CLSherrod/clsherrod.github.io/_pages/start.md

 og_image: /assets/images/start-header.webp
 ---
 **Hi, I’m Christopher Sherrod.**
-I’m a writer, artist, and fulfulling lifestyle advocate.
+I’m a writer, artist, and fulfilling lifestyle advocate.
 I help people unplug from toxic modern systems and reconnect with what really matters: health, truth, creativity, and joy.

 This site is a living library of the lessons I’ve learned from nearly dying, letting go of a fast-paced career, and building a fulfilling life.